 The Mechanical Engineering Technology curriculum prepares graduates for employment as mechanical technicians.
 Typical assignments would include assisting in the design, development, testing, and repair of mechanical equipment.
 Emphasis is placed on the integration of theory and mechanical principles.
+The program also offers a Mechatronics track with an emphasis on courses related to the mechatronics field.

 Graduates of the curriculum will find employment opportunities in the diversified branches of the mechanical field.
 Mechanical engineering technicians are employed in many types of manufacturing, fabrication, research and development, and service industries.